-which will make money, because at worst it will attract everyone, and if it attracts everyone it makes a profit.
+To rule out a pooling equilibrium, suppose that there is one with coverage α{Pool} at a price greater than \overline{q}^{13} ; then there exists a contract with a price between \overline{q} and that price which will make money, because at worst it will attract everyone, and if it attracts everyone it makes a profit.
 (Recall our assumption that the insurance firm can identify who is buying the insurance, so it will not sell more than one policy to any individual.)

-Now assume that the putative equilibrium entails a contract along the pooling line, but that it is not the contract that maximizes the low-risk individual's utility along that line, labeled E_P^ in figure 2.
+Now assume that the putative equilibrium entails a contract along the pooling line, but that it is not the contract that maximizes the low-risk individual's utility along that line, labeled E_p^ in Fig. 2.
 Then, by the reasoning above, a firm that offered a contract just above the pooling line that was arbitrarily close to the one that maximized the low-risk individual's utility would be bought by all low-risk individuals, and make a profit - a large profit if the high-risk did not buy it, possibly a small one if they did.

 But E_p^ itself cannot be an equilibrium.
 From the assumptions on preferences, we know that the high-risk individual's indifference curve through E_p^ has a slope at that point greater than q_H , which is greater than \overline{q} , which is the slope of the low-risk individual at that point.
 Thus, there exists a contract below $V_L(E_p^)$ (and therefore below the pooling line) but near E_p^ , i.e., above the zero-profit line for the low-risk individual, that gives the low-risk individual a higher level of utility than E_p^ , but which will not be purchased by the high-risk individual, and which accordingly makes a positive profit.
-This is illustrated in figure 2 and establishes that there cannot exist a pooling equilibrium.
+This is illustrated in Fig. 2 and establishes that there cannot exist a pooling equilibrium.